The most successful marketers have one thing in common.

 4. Content marketing

-If you’ve had any marketing success over the past few years, I’m sure you’ve used content marketing strategies.
+If you’ve had any marketing success over the past few years, we’re sure you’ve used content marketing strategies.

 Content marketing is still trending upward.

-Rather than coming up with new content marketing strategies, refine your existing ones.
+Refine your existing content marketing strategies rather than coming up with new content marketing strategies.

 Make sure your content is relevant and has a clearly defined audience.